Norfolk, Massachusetts: State

 The town is represented in the Massachusetts State Senate by Democrat Rebecca Rausch (Massachusetts Senate's Norfolk, Bristol and Middlesex district).
 She has served since 2019.
 Marcus Vaughn, a Republican, represents the town in the Massachusetts House of Representatives (9th Norfolk district).

 Federal

-Jake Auchincloss represents the town in the United States House of Representatives, and Elizabeth Warren and Edward Markey represent Plainville in the United States Senate.
+Jake Auchincloss represents the town in the United States House of Representatives, and Elizabeth Warren and Edward Markey represent Norfolk in the United States Senate.

 Education

 As of 2022, there are three public schools located within the town: the H. Olive Day Elementary School (grades Pre-K–2), the Freeman-Kennedy Elementary School (grades 3–6), and King Philip Regional Middle School (grades 7–8).

 For secondary education Norfolk is in the King Philip Regional School District, which operates the public middle school and the comprehensive high school for Norfolk.
 Upon entering the 9th grade, students will go on to attend King Philip Regional High School in Wrentham, or specialty high schools operated by other agencies such as Tri-County Regional Vocational Technical High School in Franklin and Norfolk County Agricultural High School in Walpole.
 A new public library building recently opened on town hill.
 Inside the new library in 2009, a one-room school house, the original public library building, was reopened as a meeting room and historical landmark.